 Standard, Service and Special passport holders - citizens from United Kingdom (UK), Belgium, Australia, Austria, Barbados, Canada, China, Croatia, Cuba, India, Iraq, Ireland, Jamaica, Kuwait, Mexico, Netherlands, North Korea, Norway, Oman, Pakistan, Palestine, Qatar, Saudi Arabia, South Africa, Spain, Poland, Portugal Taiwan, United Arab Emirates, Hong Kong, United States of America, Vietnam, Yemen, are required to have a visa to enter Turkey.

 Standard passport holders can obtain three month-multiple entry Turkish visa online (e-Visa) via the website www.evisa.gov.tr.
 The e-Visa is a new type of visa that replaces “sticker type of visa” issued at the border crossings (Sticker visas will be issued alongside until further notice).
-Beginning from 1 January 2015, the affixed/stamped visa are no longer issued at the border gates and totally replaced by the e-visa system.
-As of 1 January 2015, nationals of the United Kingdom who require visa to visit Turkey, could obtain their visa from the mentioned website prior to their journey to Turkey, they also can get visa at airport upon arrival though it is more expenive than getting visa online.
+Visitors arriving to Turkey without visas may obtain their e-Visas via interactive kiosks placed in Turkish airports but fees for e-Visas obtained online are lowers than the fees for visas obtaind upon arrival to Turkish airports.
+Nationals of the United Kingdom as well as other nationalities who require visa to visit Turkey, could obtain their visa from the mentioned website prior to their journey to Turkey, they also can get visa at airport upon arrival though it is more expenive than getting visa online.
 Foreigners wishing to enter Turkey should carry a passport with an expiration date at least 60 days beyond the “duration of stay” of their visa.